Hey guys! Happy Wellness Wednesday!!

 6. Injury Prevention: Stretching, as I mentioned previously, is crucial in maintaining self care – tight muscles are the perfect recipe for injury, which of course is no help if you’re trying to succeed as an athlete or just try to maintain a consistent workout schedule!
 Yoga is the perfect way to stretch any tense muscles in your body and work intentionally towards preventing injury.
 The more flexible your muscles are, the less likely they are to tear!

-There are many benefits to practicing yoga and incorporating the valuable life lessons it has to offer into your daily routine.
+There are so many benefits to practicing yoga and incorporating the valuable life lessons it has to offer into your daily routine.
 How has yoga impacted your life?